mlflow/mlflow/docs/source/llms/llm-evaluate/index.rst

         model="endpoints:/databricks-llama-2-70b-chat"
     )

-For more information about how various models perform as judges, please refer to `this doc <https://www.databricks.com/blog/LLM-auto-eval-best-practices-RAG>`_.
+For more information about how various models perform as judges, please refer to `this blog <https://www.databricks.com/blog/LLM-auto-eval-best-practices-RAG>`_.

 Creating Custom LLM-evaluation Metrics
 --------------------------------------